 Revenue From Operations

-For example – ABC Automobile Co. makes and sells automobiles as their daily core business, so their revenue from operations is said to be generated by production and selling of automobiles only.
-Now, lets say in a financial year ABC Automobile Co. earns a significant amount of money by selling rights to a patent they own, this will NOT be considered as revenue from operations.
+Example – ABC Automobile Co. makes and sells automobiles as their daily core business, so their revenue from operations is said to be generated by production and selling of automobiles only.

 Calculation of Operating Revenue